Health Requirements For Attending

 Details: The law says that you must have received two doses of “live” measles vaccine, and one each of mumps and rubella vaccines.

-These forms should be submitted as soon as you receive confirmation of your deposit with SUNY Potsdam.
-The information you enter is only be seen by the staff at SHS, is encrypted, and is CCHIT and HIPAA compliant.
+The online forms should be submitted as soon as you receive confirmation of your deposit with SUNY Potsdam.
+The information you enter is only accessible to the staff at SHS.
+Many people are experiencing difficulty completing the forms on mobile devices.
+Please consider filling them out on a desktop or laptop computer.
 Please call (315) 267-2377 or e-mail Student Health Services (email@example.com) if you have any questions or difficulties completing them.

 - Set your web browser to accept “pop-ups” from shsweb.potsdam.edu

 Click here for instructions on how to enble Pop Ups on your web browser.